 Undergraduate research and teaching assistantships are available.
-Research opportunities will be updated on a regular basis, but we also encourage students to speak with their advisor or professors about opportunities for both research and assistantships.
+Research opportunities are updated every semester, but we also encourage students to speak with their advisor or professors about opportunities for both research and assistantships.
 Students can receive academic credit for these endeavors.

 Service on our campus, in our community and throughout our country and world is an important component to the overall experience of our students.
 We strive to connect HDFS students with opportunities that fit their interests and will provide them with the valuable experiences they need to grow as individuals and professionals.
 Students are able to better understand their interests and talents through these experiences.
 Below are a variety of volunteer agencies we work with from every scale of community service.

 Opportunities In Our Local Community